piotrwitek/react-redux-typescript-guide/README_SOURCE.md

 <div align="center">

-# React & Redux in TypeScript Guide
+# React & Redux in TypeScript - Complete Guide

 _"This guide is a **living compendium** documenting the most important patterns and recipes on how to use **React** (and its Ecosystem) in a **functional style** using **TypeScript**.
 It will help you make your code **completely type-safe** while focusing on **inferring the types from implementation** so there is less noise coming from excessive type annotations and it's easier to write and maintain correct types in the long run."_